xspec/xspec/docs/xslt-code-coverage-by-element.md

 #### Comment

-Note: optimization settings affect the tracing, and when Saxon optimizes the value it may not be traced.
+Note: optimization settings affect the tracing, and when Saxon optimizes the value, the element might not be traced.

 ## xsl:when